Morrisville & Peterboro Area

 Just five miles from Peterboro is one of the most innovative colleges in the state university system, Morrisville State College.
 Over the years, Morrisville has been ahead of many academic trends.
 In fact, they were one of the first schools in the nation to supply every student with a laptop.
 Today they’re leading the way in the fields of equine rehabilitation, travel and tourism, and the culinary arts.

-And you can taste the fruits of the restauranteurs of tomorrow at the Copper Turret, a restaurant operated by the college.
+You can taste the fruits of the restauranteurs of tomorrow at the Copper Turret, a restaurant operated by the college.
 This fine-dining establishment serves top-tier meals featuring local ingredients and also operates as a “learning laboratory” for the college’s culinary students.